-- Develop a monitoring program to ensure City is on track to meet the ADU construction goals: - If by October 2025 the City is not meeting its ADU goal, review and revise policies and efforts to increase ADU construction as necessary. - Facilitate ADU construction through: - Developing a one-stop shop to assist homeowners to prioritize issues in building ADUs by 2022. - Promoting the use of pre-approved site/floor plans for ADU created by the Orange County Council of Governments (OCCOG).
+• Develop a monitoring program to ensure City is on track to meet the ADU construction goals:

+- If by October 2025 the City is not on track in meeting its ADU goal of 120 units, review and revise policies and efforts to increase ADU construction as necessary. - Facilitate ADU construction through: - Developing a one-stop shop to assist homeowners to prioritize issues in building ADUs by 2022 - At least semi-annually, pPromoting the use of pre-approved site/floor plans for ADU created by the Orange County Council of Governments (OCCOG), such as through the City's newsletter and other social media platforms. - Pursuing funding at the State level to assist lower income homeowners in developing ADUs.